Cart 0

 Photo by Simon Schulter

-The Woven Song, Embassy Tapestry Project is the latest international project by Short Black Opera, featuring nine new compositions by Deborah Cheetham AO.
+The Woven Song, Embassy Tapestry Project is the latest international project by Short Black Opera, featuring nine new compositions by Deborah Cheetham Fraillon AO.
 The project celebrates works of art from an ancient culture, reinterpreted and recreated by the exceptional weavers at the Australian Tapestry Workshop, inspiring a contemporary response in current classical music practice.
 It is an innovative project that breathes new life into each work, honouring the artistic excellence of the artists involved in creating these three-dimensional works of cultural expression.

 The first in the series of nine compositions premiered at the Esplanade Theatres on the Bay in Singapore in May 2018, with featured artists from Short Black Opera, the Nanyang Academy of Fine Arts and the West Australian Symphony Orchestra.
-The next two works will premiere in Japan and India in 2019 and will feature SBO artists with members of the Plexus and Rubiks Collectives.

 black.jpg